-- 1. The case manager shall complete and submit a prior authorization request (PAR) for all HCBS-CMHS services to the state or its agent in a timely manner in accordance with the STATE PRIOR AUTHORIZATION OF SERVICES in Section 8.485.90.. - 2.
-If a PAR includes a request for home modification services, the PAR shall also include all documentation listed at Section 8.493, HOME MODIFICATION. - 3.
-If a PAR is for an Alternative Care Facility Client who is 300% eligible, the most recent state-prescribed Client Payment form shall be included in the PAR.
-All medical and remedial care requested as deductions on the Client Payment form must be listed on the long-terml Service Plan form. - 4.
-The start date on the prior authorization request form shall never precede the start date of eligibility for HCBS-CMHS services, according to Section 8.509.16, START DATE. - 5.
-The PAR shall not cover a period of time longer than the length of stay assigned by the URC. - 6.
-A PAR does not have to be submitted for a non-diversion, as defined at 8.509.14(O). - 7.
+- The case manager shall submit prior authorization requests (PARs) for all HCBS-CMHS services to the state or its agent in a timely manner in accordance with the STATE PRIOR AUTHORIZATION OF SERVICES in Section 8.485.90. - Every PAR shall include the Long Term Service Plan form; the Prior Approval Request form; the Uniform Long Term Care Client Assessment (ULTC-100.2) form; and written documentation, from the income maintenance technician or the eligibility system, of the client's current monthly income.
+All units of service requested on the Prior Approval Request form must be listed on the Long Term Service Plan form.
+If a range of units is estimated on the Long Term Service plan, the number of units at the higher end of the range may be requested on the Prior Approval Request form.
+"PRN" services must be given a numerical estimate on the Long Term Care plan. - 3.
+If a PAR is for a new admission, or a re-admission, the Intake form shall be included with the PAR. - 4.
+If a PAR includes a request for home modification services, the PAR shall also include all documentation listed at Section 8.493, HOME MODIFICATION. - 5.
+If a PAR is for an Alternative Care Facility client who is 300% eligible, the most recent state-prescribed Client Payment form shall be included in the PAR.
+All medical and remedial care requested as deductions on the Client Payment form must be listed on the LONG TERM Service Plan form. - 6.
+The start date on the prior authorization request form shall never precede the start date of eligibility for HCBS-CMHS services, according to Section 8.509.16, START DATE. - 7.
+The PAR shall not cover a period of time longer than the length of stay assigned by the URC. - 8.
+A PAR does not have to be submitted for a non-diversion, as defined at 8.509.14(O). - 9.
 If a PAR is returned to the case management agency for corrections, the corrected PAR must be returned to the State or its agent within thirty (30) calendar days after the case management agency receives the "Return to Provider" letter.